The Thought Leader is the ultimate expression of modern leadership, and in digital it is evolving because of the ability to share one's knowledge.

 How does he convey these skills and competencies?
 He does so through the dissemination of ideas and insights, i.e., of valuable content (hence the link to content marketing), receiving trust and earnings in return.

 The Thought Leader is the third stage, the highest, in the pyramid of authority.
-Returning to the example before, he is the one who conquers a peak before all others and puts a flag with his name on it: thus he can position his brand uniquely and distinctively, becoming attractive in the eyes of the public (If you want to learn more about the brand positioning, I recommend you read this article).
+Returning to the example before, he is the one who conquers a peak before everyone else and puts a flag with his name on it: thus he can position his brand uniquely and distinctively, becoming attractive in the eyes of the public (If you want to learn more about the brand positioning, I recommend you read this article).

 It is a key step to success.